ashaba1in/hse-ssl/README.md

-# Self-surepvised learning (SSL) course at CS HSE
+# Self-supervised learning (SSL) course at CS HSE

-This repository contains materials from the lessons.
+This repository contains materials from the lectures.

 # Usefull links